Saim-naushad/smart-env-companion/llm/SETUP.md

 # 🧠 TinyLLaMA Local Setup Guide

-This document explains how to set up and run the TinyLLaMA model locally using llama.cpp
+This document explains how to set up and run the TinyLLaMA model on Pi using llama.cpp

 ## 1. Install